UNCSA by the Numbers

 Student Achievement Goals and Recent Performance

-Bachelor's Degree Graduation Rate is the percentage of bachelor’s degree-seeking or certificate-seeking students who graduate or complete within 150% of the normal time for graduation or completion in their program.
+IPEDS 150% Graduation Rate is the percentage of first-time, full-time bachelor’s degree-seeking students reported to IPEDS who graduate or complete within 150% of the normal time for graduation or completion in their program.
 For a 4-year bachelor’s degree the 150% graduation rate is the percentage who graduate within SIX years.
 Data is from IPEDS Graduation Rate Survey.

 Rates reported here are the percentages of first-time, full-time undergraduates who first enrolled at UNCSA in the given academic year and graduated from UNCSA within 6 years.